Korean Telephone Conversations Transcripts

 The telephone conversations on which these transcripts are based were originally recorded as part of the CALLFRIEND project.
 The CALLFRIEND Korean telephone speech was collected by Linguistic Data Consortium primarily in support of the Language Identification (LID) project, sponsored by the U.S. Department of Defense.
 The calls were later transcribed for use in other projects.

 This publication consists of 100 transcribed telephone conversations in Korean.
-The corresponding speech is published as Korean Telephone Conversations Speech.
-The Korean orthographic forms from the 100 trascription files serve as the head-words in the associated Korean Telephone Conversations Lexicon.
+The corresponding speech files for these transcripts are available in Korean Telephone Conversations Speech (LDC2003S03).
+The Korean orthographic forms from the 100 transcription files serve as the head-words in the associated Korean Telephone Conversations Lexicon.

 The recorded conversations are between native speakers of Korean and last up to 30 minutes, of which the transcribed speech covers between 15 to 18 minutes.
 All speakers were aware that they were being recorded.
 They were given no guidelines concerning what they should talk about.
 Once a caller was recruited to participate, he/she was given a free choice of whom to call.
 Most participants called family members or close friends.
 All calls originated in either the United States or Canada.